Automating Rigid Origami Design: Conclusion

 \section{Conclusion}

 In this paper, we have described an environment for the iterative search of rigidly foldable crease patterns.
 We discretize the search space to get an efficient model for exploration and constraint imposition.
 Furthermore, we have demonstrated its utility and limitations for shape approximation by evaluating various search methods, including branch and bound searches, reinforcement learning, and an evolutionary algorithm.
-We also highlight the potential of our environment for use with customizable objectives.
-The proposed rigid origami design environment could serve both, research into origami pattern design for engineering applications and the application of novel optimization algorithms to origami design.
+We also highlight the potential of our environment for use with customizable objectives and use of constraints to allow the user to guide the search in a desired direction.
+The proposed rigid origami design environment could prove useful not only in creative endeavors of rigid origami pattern design but also for the application of novel optimization algorithms to origami design and arts.